- What we do

 - Finding help

 Due to massive underfunding of the necessary aid, the United Nations as well as the neighbouring countries are repeatedly forced to restrict their support for the refugees.
 The neighbouring countries can no longer cope with the influx of refugees and have closed their borders years ago.
-This means that at the moment, additionally, thousands of people are stranded in inaccessible no-man's-land with hardly any support.
+This means that at the moment, additionally, thousands of people are stranded in inaccessible no-man's-land or cross the border illegally and hence remain with hardly any support.

 Since April 2012, Caritas Switzerland has carried out emergency aid projects with partner organisations in order to meet people’s most pressing needs.
 It has also continually expanded its work in the areas of education and income generation.
 Children make up half of the refugees.
 Often, they have no access to good quality education.
 The longer the people are unable to return home, the more important it is for them to be able to find ways of generating an income at their temporary place of residence so they do not become permanently dependent on emergency aid.